 Canon 6D versus Canon M5

 The Canon EOS 6D and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in September 2012 and September 2016.
 The 6D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D) and an APS-C sensor.
+The cameras are based on a full frame (6D) and an APS-C (M5) sensor.
 The 6D has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Canon M5.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).